Skip to content

 docker exec -it bg-curl bash

-Explanation for Layer Caching: Combining apt-get update and apt-get install ensures that the package index is never cached independently of the packages being installed.
-If they were separate layers, adding a new package to the install list later would use a stale, cached update layer, potentially leading to “package not found” errors.
+Combining apt-get update and apt-get install ensures that the package index is never cached independently of the packages being installed.
+If they were separate layers, adding a new package to the install list later could reuse a stale cached update layer and lead to package resolution errors.

-Module 1.3: What Is Kubernetes? - High-level overview of container orchestration.
+Module 1.3: What Is Kubernetes? - High-level overview of container orchestration and why Kubernetes exists once one-container workflows are no longer enough.